sreckor/XmlSchemaClassGenerator/README.md

       --ca, --commandArgs    generate a comment with the exact command line arguments that were used to generate the source code (default is true)
+      --dto, --convertDateTimeToDateTimeOffset
+                             convert DateTime to DateTimeOffset (default is false)
 ```

 For use from code use the [library NuGet package](https://www.nuget.org/packages/XmlSchemaClassGenerator-beta/):